fuesco/assets/README.md

 # assets

-Fues resources served by the GitHub CDN.
+Fues Co.
+GitHub static assets.

 To use an object: